mortendahl/mortendahl.github.io/_posts/2017-09-19-private-image-analysis-with-mpc.md

 ## Garbled circuits

-While so far only mentioned in the context of evaluating activation functions, [garbled](https://oblivc.org/) [circuits](https://github.com/encryptogroup/ABY) could in fact also be used for larger parts, including as the main means of secure computation as done in for instance [DeepSecure](https://arxiv.org/abs/1705.08963).
+While mentioned above only as a way of securely evaluating more advanced activation functions, [garbled](https://oblivc.org/) [circuits](https://github.com/encryptogroup/ABY) could in fact also be used for larger parts, including as the main means of secure computation as done in for instance [DeepSecure](https://arxiv.org/abs/1705.08963).

 Compared to e.g. SPDZ this technique has the benefit of using only a constant number of communication rounds.
 The downside is that operations are now often happening on bits instead of on larger field elements, meaning more computation is involved.

-## Generalised triples

-When seeking to reduce communication, one may also wonder how much can be pushed to the preprocessing phase in the form of additional types of triples.

-As mentioned several times (and also suggested in e.g. [BCG+'17](https://eprint.iacr.org/2017/1234)), we typically seek to ensure that each private value is only sent masked once.
-So if we are e.g. computing both `dot(x, y)` and `dot(x, z)` then it might make sense to have a triple `(r, s, t, u, v)` where `r` is used to mask `x`, `s` to mask `y`, `u` to mask `z`, and `t` and `u` are used to compute the result.
-This pattern happens during training for instance, where values computed during the forward pass are sometimes cached and reused during the backward pass.

-Perhaps more importantly though is when we are only making predictions with a model, i.e. computing with fixed weights.
-In this case we only want to [mask the weights once and then reuse](/2017/09/10/the-spdz-protocol-part2#TODO) these for each prediction.
-Doing so means we only have to mask and communicate proportionally to the input tensor flowing through the model, as opposed to propotionally to both the input tensor and the weights, as also done in e.g. [JVC'18](https://arxiv.org/abs/1801.05507).
-More generally, we ideally want to communicate proportionally only to the values that change, which can be achieved (in an amortised sense) using tailored triples.

-Finally, it is also possible to have [triples for more advanced functions](/2017/09/10/the-spdz-protocol-part2#TODO) such as evaluating both a dense layer and its activation function with a single round of communication.
-Main question here seems to be efficiency, this time in terms of triple storage and amount of computation needed for the recombination step.

 ## Precision

 A lot of the research around [federated learning](https://research.googleblog.com/2017/04/federated-learning-collaborative.html) involve [gradient compression](https://arxiv.org/abs/1610.05492) in order to save on communication cost.
-Closer to our setting we have [BMMP'17](https://eprint.iacr.org/2017/1114) which uses quantization to apply homomorphic encryption to deep learning, and even [unencrypted](https://arxiv.org/abs/1610.02132) [production-ready](https://www.tensorflow.org/performance/quantization) systems often consider this technique as a way of improving performance.
+Closer to our setting we have [BMMP'17](https://eprint.iacr.org/2017/1114) which uses quantization to apply homomorphic encryption to deep learning, and even [unencrypted](https://arxiv.org/abs/1610.02132) [production-ready](https://www.tensorflow.org/performance/quantization) systems often consider this technique as a way of improving performance also in terms of [learning](https://ai.intel.com/lowering-numerical-precision-increase-deep-learning-performance/).

 ## Floating point arithmetic